graves/AwfulLog/README.md

 # Awful Log

-These come from [Zinc](https://github.com/svenvc/zinc), it is just stripped down to a minimal implementation.
+These classes come from [Zinc](https://github.com/svenvc/zinc), they are just stripped down to a minimal beacon logging implementation.
 Subclass `AwfulLogEvent` to log beacons.

 See: [How to log Zinc events using Beacon](https://book.gtoolkit.com/how-to-log-zinc-events-using-beacon-94i4898osisv77xpzco65f9tq) where this was ripped from.

 ## Load Lepiter				After installing with `Metacello`, you will be able to execute```#BaselineOfAwfulLog asClass loadLepiter```

-## How to Log AwfulLog events
+## How to Log `AwfulLog` events

 The class side of `AwfulLogEvent`
 ```st